ros/catkin/doc/index.rst

 During the cmake run the main source directory is scanned for stacks to build.
 Actually cmake does not care if it is a stack or a package;
-it cares that the directory has something there that indicates that it is buildable, and what its dependencies are... that, is :ref:`stack.xml`.
+it cares that the directory has something there that indicates that it is buildable, and what its dependencies are... that, is :ref:`package.xml`.
 Catkin topologically sorts this and reads the files in order.

 .. rubric:: Generation of ``find_package`` infrastructure